foopgp/foopgp-hugowebsite/content/english/blog/2026-07-18-vcard-openpgp.md

 - it was **edited by the operator**, on an **opt-out** basis — you were in it *by default*, and had to ask to be unlisted.
 Ours is **decentralised and opt-in**: no one edits it, nothing appears unless the owner has **signed** it;
 - the content of your entry wasn't really yours.
 Here, **everyone decides what they expose** — the only requirements being a **name** and an **e-mail**, both **freely chosen**.

-It's also the answer to anyone worried about seeing personal data there: this isn't PII *exposed*, but a **public directory whose very existence and content you choose yourself**.
+It's also the answer to anyone worried about seeing personal data there: this isn't private data *exposed*, but a **public directory whose very existence and content you choose yourself**.
 The White Pages, but **chosen instead of imposed**.

 ## Over to you

-Run a certificate — yours, a correspondent's — through [**pgp2vcard.html**](https://keys.foopgp.org/pgp2vcard.html), and watch a full contact card spring out of a key.
-Then imagine the day "share contact" shares, instead of a file anyone can forge, **a card no one can impersonate**.
+Run a certificate — yours or a correspondent's — through [**pgp2vcard.html**](https://keys.foopgp.org/pgp2vcard.html), and watch a full contact card spring out of a key.
+Then imagine the day "share contact" shares, instead of a file anyone can forge, **the card you have customized and no one can impersonate**.

 It's a small technical step.
 It's a large shift in trust.